clgp2/baCode/README.md

 Example: ``` bicleaner-hardrules {path_L1} -s en -t ro --annotated_output --disable_minimal_length > {path_L1_annotated} ```

-Note: make sure to first remove the duplicates from your dataset if any, for example with ```df=df.drop_duplicates()```
+Note: It makes sense to first check and remove duplicates (if any) from your custom dataset.

 3. **Tokenize the data**
-* use notebooks/02_preprocess_dcep.ipynb to turn the data into input to the neural network by tokenizing it on word and subword level
+* use notebooks/02_preprocess_dcep.ipynb to turn the data into input for the neural network by tokenizing it on word and subword level

 General:
 * use scripts/preprocess.py to tokenize a text file on word level.

-The word-level tokenizer used here ([sacremoses](https://github.com/alvations/sacremoses)) is language-dependent, this means that input must be a text file in only one language.
+The word-level tokenizer used here ([sacremoses](https://github.com/alvations/sacremoses)) is language-dependent, this means that a language code must be provided.

 To tokenize on subword-level You must first learn a subword-vocabulary from Your training data.
 Documentation on the subword-level tokenizer subword-nmt can be found [here](https://github.com/rsennrich/subword-nmt) and an example for EN-RO in notebooks/02_preprocess_dcep.ipynb.